AndrizlV/QC_Andriz_Vegas_Lopez/README.md

-# QC_Andriz_Vegas_Lopez
+# QIP4SA: Quantum Image Processing for Space Applications
-A repository to record all projects, developments and trainings regarding Quantum Computing
+A repository to record all projects, developments and trainings regarding Quantum image processing for Space Applications.